averms/pandoc-filters/README.md

 # Pandoc filters

 A collection of pandoc filters that I have made.
-They are written in lua, [which makes them faster than filters written in any other language][1].
+They are written in Lua, [which makes them faster than filters written in any other language][1].
 Copy from the `dist` folder into `$HOME/.local/share/pandoc/filters`.
 Use them with `--lua-filter`.